Funding4HomeCare

 Key Takeaways

-What is Working Capital for a Home Care Agency?
+What Working Capital Means for Your Home Care Agency

 Think of working capital as the money your agency uses to handle its day-to-day operations.
 It’s the cash you have on hand to pay your caregivers, cover rent and utilities, buy supplies, and manage all the other expenses that keep your doors open.
 In the simplest terms, it’s the difference between your current assets (like cash and accounts receivable) and your current liabilities (like payroll and bills due).
 This financial cushion is what bridges the gap between when you provide care and when you actually get paid for it.